By Eric Kohn | Indiewire June 22, 2012 at 1:41PM

 For many a burgeoning cinephile, Andrew Sarris' "The American Cinema: Directors and Directions 1929 - 1968" was the original Netflix queue.
 It was followed shortly afterward by another significant guide, New York Film Festival founder Amos Vogel's "Film as a Subversive Art."
-Both authors, longstanding fixtures of New York film culture beloved by thousands of movie lovers worldwide, died this year: Vogel last April
+Both authors, longstanding fixtures of New York film culture beloved by thousands of movie lovers worldwide, died this year: Vogel last April and Sarris last Wednesday.

 Often, when a decent person passes away, the reminiscences come and go like a fading echo.
 Sarris and Vogel will never lose their relevance.
 They left behind something even better than track records.
 Both "The American Cinema" and "Film as Subversive Art" have an interactive dimension that endows them with endless influence.